guisazevedo/UoL_entinela_exam_receiver/README.md

 ## 📌 Routes Overview

 Each type of exam will be submitted through a dedicated REST endpoint, for example:
-- POST: /exam/ecg
+- POST: /exam/ecg (under construction)
-- POST: /exam/xray
+- POST: /exam/xray (under construction)
-- POST: /exam/ct
+- POST: /exam/ct (not implemented yet)
-- POST: /exam/mri
+- POST: /exam/mri (not implemented yet)
-- POST: /exam/ultrasound
+- POST: /exam/ultrasound (not implemented yet)

 These endpoints are individually validated and processed based on exam-specific rules.